hananinas/chitty-chat/README.md

 ## Installation

-You can run the project using the release for your systems platform.
+### Prerequisites

+You need to have go installed on your computer to run this project But with the executable you can just run it.

 #### Go Installation